 I understand what you sacrificed.
 I understand now how you laid your life down for my brother and I. I understand how you put things on hold to give us all you could.
 I understand how you wrestled with every decision you made.

 I imagine how you must have felt the first time you held us in your arms.
-How you must have felt such love, such magic, and oh so overwhelmed.
+How you must have felt such love, such magic, and been oh so overwhelmed.

 I imagine the tears you must have cried, that I will never know about.